 The stand-out feature for the Mutewatch will be the vibrating alarm which can actively adjust its strength given data from the motion sensor.
 The Mutewatch is powered by an internal battery which is rated for 1-2 weeks of use depending on the application (more vibration and screen use will render less battery life).
 Replenishing the battery’s charge is done via a usb connection and a fill up should take about 2 hours.
 The Mutewatch is a rare example of a product that looks like a design study but is still going into production.
 The combination of $259 and 5-6 weeks of your patience will land you a Mutewatch in your choice of red, grey or white.

-An Introduction to The Mutewatch
+- The Mutewatch

 0 comments: